smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 #### Scenario Description
 1. The proxy requests `WiFi` status info.
 2. SDL Core responds with `DISALLOWED` if the policy table is not updated.
-3. User tries to launch the App on HMI.
+3. User tries to launch the app on HMI.
 4. HMI shows "Waiting for Permission updates" pop up with timeout of 5 seconds.

 #### Post Conditions